explain home explain home explain home explain homeexplain banner

 Using the XSL Stylesheets

-There are two sets of XSL stylesheets; one set for converting DocBook into Word (WordML) or Pages, and another set for converting WordML to DocBook.
+There are two sets of XSL stylesheets; one set for converting DocBook into Word (WordML) or Pages, and another set for converting WordML or Pages to DocBook.

 DocBook to WordML